Maurice Green (virologist)

-Maurice Green (May 5, 1926 – December 5, 2017) was an American virologist whose research career spanned more than six decades.
-He is regarded as a pioneer in the study of animal viruses, in particular their role in cancer.
+Maurice Green (May 5, 1926 – December 5, 2017) was an American virologist.
+He was regarded as a pioneer in the study of animal viruses, in particular their role in cancer.
 Green founded the Institute of Molecular Virology at St. Louis University School of Medicine in the late 1950s, and later served as its chairman.

 Early life

-Maurice Green was born on May 5, 1926, in New York, to Jewish parents, David Green, an emigrant from Russia, and Bessie Lipschitz, an emigrant from Lithuania.
-Green was the oldest of four children (younger sisters Claire, Muriel, and Sue).
+Maurice Green was born on May 5, 1926, in New York, to Jewish parents: David Green, an emigrant from Russia, and Bessie Lipschitz, an emigrant from Lithuania.
+Green was the oldest of four children.

-Following graduation from high school in 1944, Green served in the U.S. Navy, after which he earned a B.S. degree in chemistry from the University of Michigan, Ann Arbor in 1949, and then M.S.
+Following his graduation from high school in 1944, Green served in the U.S. Navy, after which he earned a B.S. degree in chemistry from the University of Michigan, Ann Arbor in 1949.
+He then received his M.S.
 (1952) and Ph.D.
 (1954) degrees in biochemistry and chemistry from the University of Wisconsin, Madison.
-He then pursued postdoctoral research training at the University of Pennsylvania School of Medicine, serving as an instructor of biochemistry from 1955 to 1956.
+Afterwards, he pursued postdoctoral research training at the University of Pennsylvania School of Medicine, serving as an instructor of biochemistry from 1955 to 1956.

 Career

-Green joined the faculty of St. Louis University School of Medicine as an assistant professor in the Department of Microbiology in 1956, being promoted to associate professor in 1960 and then professor in 1963.
+Green became a faculty member of St. Louis University School of Medicine as an assistant professor in the Department of Microbiology in 1956.
+He was promoted to associate professor in 1960 and then professor in 1963.
 In 1964, he became a professor of molecular virology and founding chairman of the Institute for Molecular Virology; he has since held this title and position.